reganface/rgp-occupancy-counter/README.md

 You'll need [NodeJS](https://nodejs.org) installed.
 I've only tested it on 8.x.x so far.

 Once you've downloaded the repo, you'll need to install any dependencies with `npm install`.
 After than, you can build and run a development version with hot refresh and dev tools enabled with `npm run electron:serve`.

+## Build for Production
+When you're ready to build a production version, run `npm run electron:build`.
+The setup .exe file that gets created in the /dist_electron directory will be all you need to install the application.

 # Goals